We're proposing a bridge walk experience at the Forth Bridge

 - Listed Building Consent – 19/04118/LBC

 We have begun the process of appointing a main contractor to design and build the new Forth Bridge Experience.
-Potential partners were asked to submit their interest and Network Rail shortlisted firms to tender for the project on the 28th of August.
-A main contractor is expected to be appointed by the end of 2020 with work on-site commencing in 2021.
+Potential partners were asked to submit their interest and Network Rail shortlisted firms to tender for the project on 28 August 2020.
+Network Rail is currently reviewing the tenders.

 For more information please call our 24-hr community relations helpline on 03457 11 41 41.